davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 }
 ```

-✔️**GOOD** This example injects an `IServiceScopeFactory` and creates a new dependency injection scope in the background thread and does not reference
+:white_check_mark: **GOOD** This example injects an `IServiceScopeFactory` and creates a new dependency injection scope in the background thread and does not reference
 anything from the controller itself.
 It also uses `Task.Run` which will not crash the process if an exception occurs on the background thread.

 ```C#